boredazfcuk/docker-icloudpd/README.md

 ## OPTIONAL ENVIRONMENT VARIABLES

 CLIOPTIONS: This is for additional command line options you want to pass to the icloudpd application.

-The list of options for icloudpd can be found [HERE](https://github.com/bitprocessor/icloudpd-docker#usage)
+Example:
+--auto-delete

+--smtp-host smtp.gmail.com
+--smtp-port 587
+--smtp-username your@gmail.com
+--smtp-password secret
+--notification-email me@example.com"

 SETDATETIMEEXIF: This option sets the downloaded file's time stamp to be the same as the time stored within the file's exif data.